pullz6/Deploying_Model_with_AWSagemaker/README.md

 ### Configuration

-Please ensure to set up your AWS credentials with AWS configure.
+Please ensure to set up your AWS credentials with 'AWS configure'.

 ## Project Structure